 Rules implemented by the Nasdaq and the SEC require us to have an audit committee comprised of at least three directors who meet the independence and experience standards established by Nasdaq and the Exchange Act.
 Our audit committee consists of four directors, all of whom are independent under the rules of the SEC.
 As required by the rules of the SEC and listing standards of the Nasdaq, the audit committee consists solely of independent directors.
 Messrs.
 Bodine, Lamkin, and Roy and Ms. Bauza currently serve as members of our audit committee, with Mr. Roy currently serving as chair of the audit committee.
 During the fiscal year ended September 30, 2023, Messrs.
 Schraudenbach, Legler, and Style also served as members of the audit committee.
-Each member of the audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate, and our Board has determined that Mr. Roy qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
 The Board also determined that each of Messrs.
 Schraudenbach, Legler, and Style, during their prior service on the audit committee during the fiscal year ended September 30, 2023, was independent under the rules of the SEC and the listing standards of the Nasdaq, and was financially literate, and that Mr. Schraudenbach qualified as an "audit committee financial expert" as defined in applicable SEC rules.